khoiduong/mintClassicsSQL_analysis/README.md

 At one hand, the data concludes that the company has more stocks than it can sell, thus we can see the issue of **overstocking** or the product is not selling well.
 On the other, there are product that need supplies.

 **<ins> One solution to overstocking </ins>** is to reduce the inventory of specific products.

+In order to reduce inventory, we can take a look at when was the last time a product is sold.
+In this case, we would like to see which product has not been sold for the longest period of time.

+###....